CARING FOR DENTAL IMPLANTS – RESTON, VA

 Help Your New Smile Last For Life

 Are you ready to start your journey to a complete smile with dental implants?
 That is great!
 While you are excited to begin the process, you are probably a little concerned about your recovery and what you can expect as you heal.
 You have nothing to fear!
 Dr. Wayne Myles has the information you need to care for dental implants after receiving treatment in his Reston, VA office.
-He wants all of his patients to feel at ease about your recovery process.
+He wants all of his patients to feel at ease about their recovery process.

 What Can I Expect?

 - Bleeding: Bleeding and blood-tinged saliva are normal for the first 24 hours after the procedure.
-If excessive bleeding occurs, bite on a piece of gauze for 30 minutes and replace the gauze until the bleeding stops.
+We recommend that patients bite on a piece of gauze for 30 minutes and replace the gauze until the bleeding stops.
 Please contact us if excessive bleeding occurs.

-- Swelling: Swelling and bruising will likely occur.
-To minimize it, apply cold compresses to the outside of your mouth as needed for the first 48 hours.
+- Swelling: To minimize swelling after your implant surgery, apply cold compresses to the outside of your mouth as needed for the first 48 hours.

 - Pain: After your local anesthetic wears off, some discomfort may set in.
 To help manage it, take over-the-counter pain relievers as needed.